99robots/wpsite-content-resharer/readme.txt

 **What can Content Resharer do for me?**

-Do you have a lot of posts on your blog and not enough traffic to them, or not enough traffic to old posts that are still very relevant?
+Do you have a lot of posts on your blog and not enough traffic to them?
+Do you have evergreen content, but don't want to spend time promoting on Twitter?
 Wish you can automatically share all your posts at random to your twitter account at pre-defined intervals?
 With Content Resharer, all of this is possible and more.
-Simply link your Twitter account to Content Resharer and the plugin will start tweeting your content while you sleep resulting in more followers and increased traffic.
+Simply link your Twitter account to Content Resharer and the plugin will start tweeting your content while you sleep resulting in more followers and increased traffic. <a href="https://99robots.com/products/wp-content-resharer-pro/?utm_source=wprepo&utm_medium=content-resharer&utm_campaign=faq">Upgrade to Pro</a> to share to Facebook and LinkedIn automatically.

 **What is an Account?**

-An account is any social media account that you would like to use with Content Resharer.
-Your content will be shared to the accounts you activate within Content Resharer.
+An account is any Twitter account that you would like Content Resharer to share on.
+Your content will only be shared to the single account you activate with Content Resharer. <a href="https://99robots.com/products/wp-content-resharer-pro/?utm_source=wprepo&utm_medium=content-resharer&utm_campaign=faq">Upgrade to Pro</a> to share on unlimited accounts.

 **What is a Message?**

 A message is the text you would like to include in the reshare content.
 When creating a message, the plugin will display a preview of your custom message.
-Messages are optional as the plugin will use the default message if no custom messages are created.
+Messages are optional as the plugin will use a default message if no custom messages are created.
 It is highly recommended to create custom messages for posts as that provides a more human aspect to sharing.
 To further compliment your social media strategy, be sure to share your own unique tweets, retweets, and shareable content to your social media accounts.

 **How do I edit an account?**